 About 150 people will take part in the survey.
-About 25 people will be invited to take part in each workshop.
+About 25 people will take part in each workshop.
+We have invited you because you are a parent/carer for a child who received elective surgery to their legs (from their hips to their feet).
+This surgery will have taken while they were under 18 years old, and the child will currently be 25 years old or less.
+You may have been invited if your child is currently on a list to receive this surgery.

-We have invited you because you received elective surgery to your legs while you were under the age of 18 years old.
-This includes surgery from your hips to your feet.
-If you have not had surgery, but you are on a list to have surgery, we would like to hear from you also.
-We have invited you because you are currently between 8 and 25 years old.
+We may have invited your child who had the surgery to take part, if they are currently between the ages of 8 and 25 years old.